Why Should I RUSH?

 Registering for rush is simple and easy.
 Just go to the IFC main page or simply click the “RECRUITMENT REGISTRATION” link.
 You will be asked several questions.
 Please take time to fill out the questions as completely as possible.
 This information will be shared with the fraternities.
 Rush is FREE for men.
 Even if you are not sure about joining a fraternity, we encourage you to go through the process to get a better picture of fraternity life here at Valdosta State University.

-Round Two: The second night of Recruitment provides a chance for recruits to return to their four (minimum) most preferred houses to begin to narrow down their selections as well as signal to the chapter members that they are interested in members.
+The second round of Recruitment provides a chance for recruits to return to their four (minimum) most preferred houses to begin to narrow down their selections as well as signal to the chapter members that they are interested in members.
 We encourage you to spend time at each house to get a better understanding of fraternity life.

-Recruits are required to attend all nine chapters on Round One.
+Recruits are required to attend all eight chapters on Round One.
 Any recruit failing to sign in at each chapter is prevented from receiving a Bid.
 Fraternities will have the opportunity to host different functions, anything from sporting events to formal dinners.
-The third round of Rush will be an invite only round where chapters will invite the men they feel will be a strong addition to their chapter to meet their local alumni and get to know their brothers better.
+The third round of Rush will be an invite-only round where chapters will invite the men they feel will be a strong addition to their chapter to meet their local alumni and get to know their brothers better.

 Accepting A Bid